harinav/strides_Assignment/README.md

 F1 Score is Also Showing that How much Our model Confident to predict Based on Precision and Recall.
 F1 -Score 81%

+Future Work:--
+1.I tried to Apply Charecter level Word Embedding like FastText And ELMO Word Embedding Modeling Techniques But Sake of resource Problem I didnot Applied.
+2.ELMO or FastText Model will definetlly Improve Classification Accuracy.